Last Updated: January 21, 2022

-Keep detailed records.
+- Keep detailed records.
 Get all rate quotes and key information in writing.
-Also, once you decide to purchase online, keep a copy of all paperwork you complete and sign, as well as any correspondence, special offers, and payment receipts.
-Remember, automobile and homeowner’s insurance companies are able to adjust the quoted premium within the first 60 days of your policy.
+Once you decide to purchase online, keep a copy of all paperwork you complete and sign, as well as any correspondence, special offers, and payment receipts.
+Automobile and homeowners insurance companies are able to adjust the quoted premium within the first 60 days of your policy.

 If you have a specific complaint about your insurance, refer it first to the insurance company or agent involved.
 If you do not receive satisfactory answers, contact OCI.